When you’re out putting on the green, there’s only one thing you need from a rangefinder – the distance to the hole.

 It works by ignoring all foreground distractions to acquire the furthest distance.
 When playing golf, the idea is to get the distance to the hole, and this is usually the closest distance, not the furthest.
 But, it sometimes helps to have this feature so that you can range out to any target you want, making it a versatile device.

 If you have this target mode, you could probably get away with using it for more activities than just golf, perhaps hunting or bird watching.
-If this is a mode that you’d like to have as an extra bonus, consider the Nikon COOLSHOT AS that has Tru-Target Technology.
-It allows you to toggle between First and Distant modes.
+If this is a mode that you’d like to have as an extra bonus, consider the Nikon COOLSHOT 40i that allows you to toggle between First and Distant modes.

 This mode is super convenient and you shouldn’t be without it if you’re going to have a rangefinder at all.
 While hunting, you’re more likely going to use it for a continuous update of distances on a moving target like a deer.
 But, for the beloved game of golf, you’ll want to use it on a moving target like the golf cart of the competing team in front of you.